 The direct search for Weakly Interacting Massive Particles (WIMPs), potential candidates for the 85\% of the Universe’s mass attributed to Dark Matter (DM), has reached the sensitivity limit imposed by the neutrino fog \cite{solarNsPandaX,solarNsXENON, solarNsLZ}.
 This background now constrains the discovery potential of leading experiments such as LZ, XENONnT, PandaX-4T, and future XLZD detectors.
 Without precise knowledge of terrestrial neutrino fluxes, these experiments may struggle to deliver conclusive WIMP detection.
 Directional detection offers a promising alternative for the unambiguous identification of WIMP-like DM \cite{OHare2021}.

-Such a directional search would allow for discrimination between neutrinos, which majoritively originate from the Sun; and WIMPs, which appear to originate from the Cygnus constellation due to the motion of the Solar System through the Milky Way Galaxy.
+Such a directional search would allow for discrimination between neutrinos, which largely originate from the Sun; and WIMPs, which appear to originate from the Cygnus constellation due to the motion of the Solar System through the Milky Way Galaxy.
 As these origins are separable on Earth at all times, this approach offers the potential for an unimpeded search below the neutrino fog \cite{Vahsen2021}.
 Furthermore, the galactic origins of this signal would be unambiguous due to its angular modulation caused by the rotation of the Earth on its own axis \cite{Morgan2003}.
 In contrast to measurements of annually modulated event rates, this angular modulation could not be conflated with terrestrial sources \cite{Klinger2015,Kudryavtsev2010,Davis2014}.
 A directional measurement is therefore considered to be the most conclusive method for WIMP discovery.